-Associate of Science in Sports Medicine/Athletic Trainer for Transfer (AST)
+Associate of Science in Sports Medicine/Athletic Trainer (AST)

 - Explain, interpret, and relate anatomical, physiological, and biomechanical systems to sport and physical activities.

 - Plan, implement, and assess appropriate injury care and management procedures.

 - Evaluate and plan performance enhancement methods to improve physical function and condition.

 Transfer & Career Opportunities

 The College maintains articulation with most CSU and UC campuses and some private colleges and universities.
 Course requirements vary between colleges and universities and students are encouraged to consult ASSIST.org and a COS counselor for program planning and course selection.
 Most common career opportunities with a baccalaureate degree include: athletic training, sports psychology, personal fitness trainer, coaching, sports physical therapy, sports nutrition, massage therapy, osteopathic medicine, and sports chiropractic.